Elastic-Suite/documentation/docs/ElasticSuite/Installing/HeadlessAbTesting.md

 There are two options to do this:

-- You can save this data in a cookie named @AB-CAMPAIGN@ register in the same domain that the magento api call
+- You can save this data in a cookie named `AB-CAMPAIGN` register in the same domain that the magento api call
-- You can set a http header named @AB-CAMPAIGN@ on every magento api call
+- You can set a http header named `AB-CAMPAIGN` on every magento api call